markwilde33/CI-project-three/README.md

 1. On the index page, click on the register button and the register link in the navbar, verify that both these actions take the user to the register page.
 2. Try to submit the empty form and verify that an error message about the required fields appears.
 3. Try to submit the form with all inputs valid and verify that a success message appears, and that the user is taken to the login page.
-4. Verify tht the user is taken to the login page when they click on the optional "Already Registered?
+4. Verify that the user is taken to the login page when they click on the optional "Already Registered?
 Sign In" link below the register button.

 #### Login Page: